Home » Water Filtration » Water Filter Systems » 7 Best Whole House Water Filter Systems of 2023

 Aquasana Rhino1-3

-Water Flow Rate is an Important Metric We Considered
+Water Flow Rate

 A shower has a flow rate of about 2.5 to 5 GPM.
 Dishwashers are around 5 GPM, and toilets are about 3 GPM.
+Knowing the flow rate will help you pick the right system to keep up with the required needs.

-Micron Ratings Were Considered
+Filter Micron Ratings

-Maintenance Requirements are Important to Consider
+Maintenance Requirements

 What is the average price of a whole house filter?